 3 Design of Novel Transformable Polyhedrons

 We proposed a design approach for transformable polyhedrons with single degree of freedom (DOF), which incorporated truss transformation method and compatibility conditions of multi-loop linkages.
 A series of one-DOF transformable polyhedrons were realised, including the configuration transformation between cuboctahedron and octahedron, truncated octahedron and cube, truncated tetrahedron and tetrahedron.
 Their corresponding expansion/packaging ratios in volume were 5, 11.3, and 23, leading to a substantial increase in the internal workspace.
 Motion path analysis and experiments with physical prototypes indicated that these polyhedrons were transformed without any bifurcation.
 The transformable polyhedrons were structurally simple and easy to control, which extended the scope of deployable structures from 2D flat or curved surfaces to 3D structures.
-They showed great prospect in a wide range of engineering fields from cubesat to capsule-like robot for medical applications.
+They showed great prospect in a wide range of engineering fields such as capsule-like robots.

 Transformable polyhedrons